 If the forecast is for temperatures above 90 degrees Fahrenheit, you’re better off choosing another day when it’s a little bit cooler.
 If you’re dead set on staining your deck that day, do it early in the morning before the sun gets too high in the sky and the temperatures get too warm.
 But even if you start your project early, if humidity levels are high, it may adversely affect the drying process.

 Avoid the Cold

-Low temperatures are also detrimental because they lengthen the drying time.
-If you’re staining your deck in the spring or fall, wait for a day with highs above 50 degrees Fahrenheit.
-Also, make sure freezing temperatures aren’t in the forecast for that night.
-If it drops below 32 degrees Fahrenheit before the stain has thoroughly dried, it can hinder the curing process.
-Penetrating stains may fail to penetrate, and the stain’s adhesion could be compromised.
+Conversely, low temperatures are also detrimental to deck staining because they lengthen the drying time.
+If you’re staining your deck in the spring or fall, wait for a day with temperatures above 50 degrees Fahrenheit.
+Also, check to see if freezing temperatures are in the forecast for that night.
+It can hinder the curing process if it drops below 32 degrees Fahrenheit before the stain has thoroughly dried.
+If it’s too cold, your stain won’t penetrate the deck's wood, and the adhesion process will be compromised.

 Avoid Direct Sunlight

-Whether it’s warm or cool outside, never apply stain to a deck in direct sunlight.
-This could cause the stain to flash dry, which prevents it from penetrating the wood properly and shortens its longevity.
+Never apply stain to a deck in direct sunlight as this can cause the stain to flash dry, preventing it from penetrating the wood properly, which will shorten its longevity.
 Flash drying also causes an uneven, blotchy appearance that will make you want to redo the job.
-A sunny day is great for enjoying your deck and a cloudy day is perfect for staining the deck!
+Save the hard work for a cloudy day.
+You’ll want to enjoy your deck on a bright sunny day – not stain it!

 Avoid High Humidity & Rain